Lineblocs/helm-chart/README.md

 and voip, there are all the services deployed.
 Each one uses `libs` charts (located at the root of this project) as base.

-Here is the content of web chart folder :
+Here is the content of web chart folder (this example might be outdated):

 ```
 ├── Chart.lock # contains precise information about what version of dependencies have been used